 Implementation of the Withdrawal Agreement

 The advocacy of BiE country groups has affected member states’ decisions to choose between declaratory and constitutive systems to secure our rights.
-For example, we believe that British in Germany‘s campaign for a declaratory system has had a clear impact given the recently published draft legislation proposing that option.
+For example, we believe that British in Germany‘s campaign for a declaratory system has had a clear impact given Germany's decision to opt for a declaratory system.

 UK Government Issues:

 BiE has provided clear and accurate information on citizens’ rights for the UK nationals we represent.
+Our explainers have helped thousands of people in the EU.
 To governments and the media, we have supplied expert analysis with a strong legal basis on complex issues such as working rights, professional qualifications, pensions, healthcare and mobile citizens.

 To view British in Europe's activity by year, click on the relevant year: